DougLau/loam/loam/README.md

 # Loam

-A Rust library for storing tree-like data structures to files.
-The intended use-case is for querying data which does not fit into RAM.
-The motivating project, [rosewood], uses geospatial data in an [RTree].
+This is a Rust library for storing and querying tree-like data structures in files.
+The motivating project is [rosewood], which stores geospatial data in an [R-Tree].

 __Loam__ allows you to store anything which implements `Serialize`.
 Data is appended to the end of the file and never modified once written.
 This enables